funilrys/funombi/docs/files/Core/Files.php.txt

     }

     /**
-     * Check if file exist and is readable
+     * Check if file exist and is readable.
      *
      * @param string $file File to check existence
      * @return boolean <b>True:</b> Exist and is regular <br> <b>False:</b> Don't Exist or not a regular file